Saturday November 10, 2018 | SLCC Redwood Campus

-November 10, 2018 will Mark Genderevolution’s 10th Annual conference!
-Our theme: A Decade of Love celebrates Utah’s only Gender conference for the tenth year in a row!
-As always, Genderevolution 2018 will feature lectures, workshops, and panels offered by local community members and professionals.
+November 10, 2018 will mark genderevolution’s 10th Annual conference!
+Our theme, A Decade of Love celebrates Utah’s only gender conference for the tenth year in a row! genderevolution 2018 will feature lectures, workshops, and panels offered by local community members and professionals.
 Attendees are invited to educate themselves on a variety of topics including healthy self-image development, gender fluidity, the interplay of gender identity & sexual orientation, meditation techniques, legal aid, mental & physical health, transgender history and much more.
 Come meet other gender variant folks, their parents, partners, families, friends and the professionals who serve them.

 A Decade of Love will host two guest speakers this year in order to honor the longevity of this important gender conference and to celebrate our trans and gender fluid community.

-QTPOC stands for Queer, trans people of color.
-This caucus will provide a safe and open space for people of color who are trans queer or gender nc who need support from other qtpocs who understand their struggle.
-Genderevolution is delighted to offer our qtpoc family a secure place to share their stories and feel welcome in public spaces.
+QTPOC stands for queer, trans people of color.
+This caucus will provide a safe and open space for people of color who are trans queer or gender non-conforming who need support from other qtpocs who understand their struggle. genderevolution is delighted to offer our QTPOC family a secure place to share their stories and feel welcome in public spaces.
 The importance of acceptance to those who are marginalized within an already oppressed community is imperative.
 We hope to see you there!

 What do you need to know before submitting your presenter application?

 Your presentation/workshop topic/title.
-Are you trained, certified, or degreed in your presentation topic?
 Do you have co-presenters?
-What will the length of your presentation be – 60 mins or 85 mins.
+Are you or your co-presenter(s) trained, certified, or degreed in your presentation topic?
 How would you like your room set up.
 Do you have any AV needs beyond projection.